 The financing in certain cases of CLO managers' retained risk by third-party investors raises questions about the extent to which the objective of risk alignment is fulfilled.
-CLO managers may operate with light balance sheets, so any retained risk would force them to fund these assets with additional debt or equity.111 This has contributed to the establishment of risk retention vehicles to attract third-party investors such as pension funds or family offices,112 which appear to be used widely in both the US (where there are no risk retention requirements applicable to open-market CLOs) and Europe.
-This practice might not be fully aligned with the goals of risk retention regulation113 because in many cases the vehicle does not belong to the same corporate group as the CLO manager, thereby moving risk to parties not originally envisioned by the IOSCO recommendations.114 Such a practice may also complicate authorities' efforts to determine who is ultimately exposed to risk retention-related losses.
-Moreover, risk retention vehicles might themselves be levered and the financing arrangements may lead to margin calls, especially in cases where the retained risk consists of first loss exposures and hence subject to substantial asset value volatility.
-The niche nature of the vehicle also entails an elevated
+CLO managers may operate with light balance sheets, so any retained risk would force them to fund these assets with additional debt or equity.129 This has contributed to the establishment of risk retention vehicles130 to attract third-party investors such as pension funds or family offices.131 These vehicles appear to be used widely in both the US (where there are no risk retention requirements applicable to open-market CLOs) and Europe (where risk retention requirements apply via the EU Securitisation Regulation).
+These vehicles are designated as originators for risk retention purposes as they purchase leveraged loans on their balance sheets and then subsequently securitise them into the CLOs.
+These structures, however, are bankruptcy remote and funded by third-party investors with limited to no investment from the CLO managers.

-111 In this context, it has been argued that the need to finance risk retention requirements may have driven the sale of some smaller, independent CLO managers to larger groups such as private equity firms.
+129 In this context, it has been argued that the need to finance risk retention requirements may have driven the sale of some smaller, independent CLO managers to larger groups such as private equity firms.